Skip to content

 <script type="module">

-el.addEventListner("np:register", (e) => {
+el.addEventListener("np:register", (e) => {

 // The passkey has been created ๐ŸŽ‰

-const { id } = e.detail; // the passkey id.
+const { id } = e.detail; // The passkey ID.

 });